Why drone-delivery teams care

 - weather_at_decision_time

-- Weather snapshot at the timestamp on the receipt
+- Weather snapshot at the timestamp on the record

 - geofence_zones